fenago/ansible-course/md/Lab_5.md

 Avoiding common pitfalls
 ------------------------

-It is vital that your modules are well thought out and handle error conditions gracefully -- people are going to rely on your module someday to automate a task on perhaps thousands of servers, and so the last thing they want is to spend significant amounts of time debugging errors, especially trivial ones that could have been trapped or handled gracefully.
-In this section, we\'ll look specifically at error handling and ways to do this so that playbooks will still run and exit gracefully.

 One piece of overall guidance before we get started is that just like documentation receives a high degree of attention in Ansible, so should